tlively/learn-gfx-hal/README.md

 book and examples for you read and learn from.

 * Fully working examples are in the `examples/` directory.
-* Work in progress stuff is in the `src/` directory.
-RLS just behaves better that way.
 * The rendered version of the book text is on the [GitHub Pages site](https://gfx-rs.github.io/learn-gfx-hal/).